Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

  Observe that the new build definition is automatically linked to your repository.

-1. Are you creating a build that you want to deploy to Linux?
-If so, then select the **.NET Core** publish task, and then clear the **Zip published projects** checkbox.

-   > **Why do this?** By default, the build template creates a .ZIP file for deploying to an Azure Web App or a Windows VM.
-   This change causes the build to publish a set of uncompressed files and folders suitable for deployment to a Linux VM running the nginx web server.

 1. Click the **Triggers** tab in the build definition.
 Enable the **Continuous Integration** trigger.
 This will ensure that the build process is automatically triggered every time you commit a change to your repository.

 1. Click **Save and queue** to kick off your first build.
 On the **Queue build** dialog box, click **Queue**.